bseth99/basejs/README.md

          run: function () {}
       });

-Since all of the object define sum(), it will be automatically called on each object from the Sub1, then MixB, then MixA.
+Since all of the object define `sum()`, it will be automatically called on each object from the `Sub1`, then `MixB`, then `MixA`.
 The order of presidence is from right to left (child first, last mixin in the array, second to last mixin, and so on.

+Finally, when using `extend()`, mixins can also be functions, with constructors and a prototype.
+As each mixin is added, the contructor will be added to the call chain after both the child and parent constructors are called.
+When multiple mixins have contructors defined, the presidence is from left to right based on how they are passed to `extend()` in the array:

+      var MixA = function () {
+         // constructor for MixA
+      }

+      MixA.prototype.run = function () {
+         // define a function on the prototype
+      }

+      var MixB = {
+         construnctor: function () {
+            // constructor for MixB
+         },

+         run: function () {
+         }
+      };

+      var Sub1 = Base.extend([MixA, MixB], {
+         construnctor: function () {
+            // constructor for Sub1
+         }
+      });

+Here, both alternatives for defining the constructor are shown.  `Sub1.constructor` will execute first, followed by `Base.constructor` (which is empty), then
+`MixB.constructor`, and finally, `MixA.constructor`.

+You might be tempted to create mixins from a common ancestor.
+Be careful with this approach when mixing in two or more mixins derived from the same base object.
+Since there will most likely be collisions with common functions, they will be setup to chain.
+It is possible cause duplicate calls due to the overlap.
+At this time, nothing in the library will detect this condition and resolve the extra calls.

 ### Static Methods/Properties ###